 Shareholder Meetings and Action.
-Our bylaws provide that shareholders can only call a special meeting with the approval of holders of not less than fifty percent (50%) of all votes entitled to be cast on any issue proposed to be considered at the proposed special meeting.
+Our bylaws provide that shareholder meetings can only be called by the Chairman of the Board, the Chief Executive Officer or the Secretary at the request of a majority of the board of directors.
+Shareholders are specifically denied the right to call special meetings.
 Our bylaws also provide that the business of special meetings of shareholders shall be confined to the purposes stated in the notice of the meeting.
 These provisions may discourage another person or entity from making a tender offer, unless it acquired a majority of our outstanding voting stock, because the person or entity could only take action at a duly called shareholders' meeting relating to the business specified in the notice of meeting and not by written consent.
 Arizona law provides that shareholders may act outside of a meeting if one or more written consents describing the action taken are signed by the holders of outstanding shares having one hundred percent (100%) of the votes entitled to be cast at a meeting at which all shares entitled to vote on the action were present and voted.